 - English has borrowed many words from the Hindi language.
 Some of the familiar words are pyjama, yoga, jungle, chutney, bungalow, mantra, guru, and many more to list.

 - Article 351 of the Constitution states that it shall be the duty of the Union to promote the spread of the Hindi language to develop it so that it may serve as a medium of expression for all the elements of the composite culture of India.

-In 2018, the Hindi @ UN’ project was launched, in collaboration with the UN Department of Public Information, with an aim to increase the public outreach of the United Nations in the Hindi language.
+In 2018, the Hindi@UN project was launched, in collaboration with the UN Department of Public Information.
+The aim is to increase the public outreach of the United Nations in the Hindi language.

 Frequently Asked Questions:

 The Constituent Assembly recognised ‘Hindi’ as the official language on 14th September 1949.
 After that, The first Prime Minister of India, Jawaharlal Nehru, decided to celebrate Hindi Diwas on September 14th of every year.